weazel02/Employee-Directory/README.md

 ## Code Review

-The detailed code review is located in the Code Review_Employee Directory.docx
+The detailed code review is located in the Code Review_Employee Directory.docx file.

 ## How to Run: